5 Best Options For A Loan To Flip A House (Pros & Cons)

 Basically, private lenders are more like hard money lenders, but the good thing is, they offer you more convenient contract terms and better interest rates.
 Furthermore, they are more open to negotiations in terms of payments.
 In fact, some private lenders may agree to be your partner and may agree on a share in profits rather than charging interest.

 Private lenders generally charge interest rates and points from 8 to 12 percent and 0-2 points, respectively.
-You can easily find them on the internet or local real estate networking events.
+Online platforms and communities have made access to private lender much more accessible in 2026.
+You can easily find them on the internet or at local real estate networking events.

 Pros